 Presentations: Every student will present once to his/her classmates on a "case study" based on a current event in the region covered in class.
-Choose a current event that describes an event or occurence that nicely illustrates the issues discussed in class and in the readings.
+Choose a current event that describes something that nicely illustrates the issues discussed in class and in the readings.
 For example, for China, find something that illustrates peoples' responses to economic inequality in China today.
 For Haiti or Africa, find something that illustrates how people are dealing with a health epidemic.
-For the topic of the environment, or describe how people in Africa are standing up to government and/or corporate power to preserve the environment.
-For the issue of "human rights," any region of the world will be fine.
-Your choice, but be sure to cover some political movement that supports a human rights agenda.
-Most importantly, use the case study to analyze the situation using concepts learned in class.
+For the topic of the environment, describe how people in Africa are standing up to government and/or corporate power to preserve the environment.
+For the issue of "cultural contraction," any region of the world will be fine...your choice.
+But be sure to cover conditions somewhere in the world, or a movement led by an individual or small group, that resists cultural contraction and that successfully promotes cultural pluralism and tolerance of difference.
+Most importantly, be sure to use your case study to analyze the situation using concepts learned in class.
 Your grade will depend on how well you analyze the play of factors involved, including the power of human intervention.
 It will be 25% of your grade.

 Final Paper: The final paper is 35% of your grade.
 Use this paper to argue a point, or analyze multiple sides of a global issue.
 You can choose any global issue that interests you.